lrivallain/ms-alz-workshop/README.md

-# ALZ Workshop
+# DevOps & IaC Workshop

-The workshops provide hands-on exercises to guide you through the practical implementation of the concepts discussed in the book.
+The workshops provide hands-on exercises to guide you through the practical implementation of Infrastructure-as-Code concepts applied in Azure Landing Zones scenarios.

 ## Workshops